 How did you get it right?

-Any other tips you’ve learnt from your team?
+Any other tips you’ve learned from your team?

 You seem really confident in yourself.
 What advice would you give to someone who lacks confidence?

-What would you say to any women who don’t feel comfortable in their own skin?
+What would you say to any woman who doesn’t feel comfortable in their own skin?

 You are a UNICEF ambassador for children’s rights and did the Girl Love campaign [encouraging girls to spread love not hate].
 Do you see a lot of negativity between girls on social media, or do you think it’s becoming a more accepting place?